5 Fascinating Ted Talks on Robotics

 Introducing the ‘Row-bot’, a robot that’s on a mission to clean up pollution.
 Inspired by biological organisms, he uses features derived from creatures to create robots that can do what humans can’t to help save the planet and protect our environment.

 Okay, we love robots so here are two extra Ted videos where they put a different spin on ‘doing the robot.’

 Bruno Maisonnier’s well-choreographed Dance, Tiny Robots

-and Huang Yi’s captivating human-robot duet dance duet with KUKA
+Huang Yi’s captivating human-robot duet dance duet with KUKA